 Texas troopers told to push back migrants into Rio Grande River and ordered not to give water amid soaring temperatures, report says

-(CNN) — E-mails shared with CNN by the Texas Department of Public Safety detail a trooper-medic expressing concerns to a supervisor over the "in humane [sic]" treatment of migrants along the border in Eagle Pass, Texas.
+(CNN) — Emails shared with CNN by the Texas Department of Public Safety detail a trooper-medic expressing concerns to a supervisor over the inhumane treatment of migrants along the border in Eagle Pass, Texas.

+The Department of Homeland Security and the Justice Department are in ongoing talks about what action can be taken against Texas amid concerns over Texas Gov. Greg Abbott's months-long operation along the US southern border, according to a source familiar with the discussions.

-The trooper writes in the e-mail that they "were given orders to push the people back into the water to go to Mexico" and were also ordered not to give water to the migrants.
+In the email, the trooper said medics "were given orders to push the people back into the water to go to Mexico" and were also ordered not to give water to the migrants.

-- A 4-year-old girl passed out in 100-degree heat after Texas (National) Guard personnel pushed the group she was in back towards Mexico
+- A 4-year-old girl passed out in 100-degree heat after Texas (National) Guard personnel pushed the group she was in back toward Mexico

 - A man with a significant laceration on his leg, suffered when he tried to rescue his child from razor wire placed on a deterrence buoy in the Rio Grande